What Are the Humidifier Benefits for You?

 How Many Humidifiers Do I Need?

-You might be able to get away with sharing some between rooms.
+You might be able to get away with sharing some between rooms to regulate indoor humidity.
 For example, if you spend all night in the bedroom but then all day in the study, you can share 1 humidifier between the two rooms.

 You can also get a whole-home humidifier.
-But contrary to its name, it can't actually humidify an entire house; it only has capabilities of humidifying a small apartment.
+But contrary to its name, it can't actually humidify an entire house; it only has capabilities of humidifying a small apartment to combat dryness.

-If you want to humidify your house with one unit, you'll have to consider a duct or furnace humidifier.
+If you want to increase the relative humidity in your house with one unit, you'll have to consider a duct or furnace humidifier.
 You can get this installed in your existing HVAC system so that you can humidify all areas of your home simultaneously.